 EducationPh.D., Hydrogeology, The University of Texas at Austin (2000)

 M.A., Hydrogeology, The University of Texas at Austin (1995)

 B.S., Geology/Anthropology, James Madison University (1991)

-In addition to my consulting experience, I have over five years of service as a tenure-track assistant professor (most recently at Texas State University).
+In addition to my consulting experience, I have over six years of university-level teaching and research, most recently at The University of Texas at Austin.
 I taught courses on general geology, applied geology, hydrogeology and water resources, and structural geology, and I am still actively involved in research on the regional flow systems in West Texas, the use of naturally-occurring geochemical and isotopic tracers to delineate groundwater flow systems, fluid flow in fractured media, modeling of groundwater flow and geochemical systems, geophysical applications in hydrogeology, and studies of paleoclimate in the Quaternary.
 My teaching and research experience also include geotechnical engineering, clastic stratigraphy, surface water modeling, water resource investigations, and drainage design.